saturnlighting/literature-review/README.md

 found not a very consistent positive associations between street lighting and physical activity (Prince et al. 2022).

+### Income

+Qualitative research on perceptions of fear to crime and rashes of cyclists from most deprived neighbourhoods (Lusk et al. 2019).

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>
 Table 4: Overview of papers on inequalities and lighting